Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc/readme_developer.txt

-5) PopupMenu extension on Package Explorer point="org.eclipse.ui.popupMenus" class="rk.eclipse.javacc.JJCompile" for .jj, .jjt or jtb files
+5) PopupMenu extension on Package Explorer point="org.eclipse.ui.popupMenus" class="sf.eclipse.javacc.JJCompile" for .jj, .jjt or jtb files

    CompileAction provides a direct way to compile .jj, .jjt or jtb files in the contextual PopupMenu associated with a File.